WhiteBlackGoose/WhiteBlackGoose/README.md

 To run the website locally, do
 ```
-nix-shell   # if you don't have nix, install stuff manually
+nix develop   # if you don't have nix, install stuff manually
 dotnet run
 ```